MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 |
 [Chorus]|
 She got hatred in her veins, but she don''t really care|
-I just left my peace of mind, I fucked her good, I had lil'' shawty screamin'', "Whoo-sah!"|
+I just left my peace of mind, I f*cked her good, I had lil'' shawty screamin'', "Whoo-sah!"|
 And I won''t see you for a while (And I won''t see you for a while)|
 When I''m down, I sing our song and sip on codeine ''til I drown (Sip on codeine ''til I drown)|
 I''m a rockstar, I''m not too sure why you''re around (Sure why you''re around)|